emccollister/election_forecast/README.md

 Here is my forecast:

 Democrats take the house easily.
-Republicans maintain Senate.
+Republicans maintain Senate, with both parties seeing incumbents lose.
 Stacey Abrams wins Governor in Georgia.
 Beto loses to Cruz in Texas.
 VT Governor will stay GOP with Scott (R).